 What is going on in Britain?
 What is going on in the world?
 We are confused.
 Is all of this judgment, alienation, prejudice, anxiety, resignation and aggression “normal”?
 How did our cornucopia of addictions seamlessly interweave themselves into our lives?
 Why does our leadership, regardless of party, consistently make decisions that jeopardize the health and well-being of the people?
 Why is our political system so dysfunctional and out of touch with its citizenry?

-Brexit: An Invitation to Dig Deeper – Reflections on the Patterned Role of Betrayal, Trauma and Boarding School on British Politics and Culture, the 10-part article presented on this blog, cuts through the din of perpetual and circuitous media and political distraction to make a case for what is really behind both sides of Brexit, and British culture in general – beyond the obvious Depression Era-like income inequality.
+Boarding School: An Invitation to Dig Deeper – Reflections on the Patterned Roles of Betrayal, Trauma and Boarding School on British and Global Politics and Culture, the 10-part article presented on this blog, cuts through the din of perpetual and circuitous media and political distraction to make a case for what is really behind both sides of Brexit, and British culture in general – beyond the obvious Depression Era-like income inequality.
 It reflects on questions that most are not even asking.
 Brexit is merely the most recent vehicle that highlights the deep-seated and deleterious influence of the boarding culture.
 To be clear, because there is so much sensitivity about Brexit this work does not take a position on the pros and cons of Brexit.
 Why?
-Because the politics of Brexit are misleadingly provocative and ultimately only of secondary consequence. (by the way, if you prefer to read the e-book version of the piece it is available on Amazon).
-Furthermore, though this article was first published in October, 2016, while some of the political players may have changed, there remains the same confusion and obfuscations that have been in place before, during and after the seminal vote.
+Because the politics of Brexit are misleadingly provocative and ultimately only of secondary consequence. (by the way, if you prefer to read the paperback or e-book version of the piece it is available on Amazon).
+Furthermore, though this piece was first published in October, 2016, while some of the political players may have changed, there remains the same confusion and obfuscations that have been in place before, during and after the seminal vote.
 Why has so little changed?
 Again, because of the underlying influences.

 Enter: Boarding School Trauma